aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 ```

 ### Step 3: Perform the Conversion
-Call the static `Convert` method on `VectorLayer`.
-This single line reads the GeoJSON, applies the quantization, and writes the TopoJSON file.
+`VectorLayer` represents a GIS layer and provides static conversion methods for various formats.
+Call its `Convert` method to read the GeoJSON, apply the quantization, and write the TopoJSON file in a single line.

 ```csharp
 VectorLayer.Convert(SampleGeoJsonPath, Drivers.GeoJson, outputFilePath, Drivers.TopoJson, options);